mmontossi/cachers/README.md

 like.uncache
 ```

-If you add custom methods to the cacher, you can access them using the cacher attribute:
+If you add custom methods to the cacher:
 ```ruby
 class UserCacher < Cachers::Base